rr847j/hello-world/README.md

 # hello-world
-This is a tutorial for using GitHub
+This is a tutorial for using GitHub.
-I'm currently editing a git branch for the first time
+Here is the place for something about me